hvy/relation-networks/README.md

 ## Test

-To test a snapshot of trained model and output a prediction in a readable representation, run the following command.
+To test a snapshot of a trained model and output a prediction in a readable representation, run the following command.
 You need to again provide the path to the dataset as well as an index to an image for which a prediction will be computed.
 This image will be saved in the file path specified by `--out` and the question, prediction and the correct answer will be printed to stdout.

 ```bash
 python demo.py \